This post may contain affiliate links. Please read our disclosure policy.

 Make the Glaze:

-- In a small bowl, whisk together the glaze ingredients until smooth.
+- In a small bowl, whisk together the gochujang paste, maple syrup, coconut aminos, rice vinegar, and sesame oil until smooth.
 Set aside.

 Prepare the Sheet Pan:

-- Place the broccolini on the sheet pan and drizzle with 2 tablespoons avocado oil and sprinkle with ½ teaspoon salt and ½ teaspoon pepper.
-Toss until well coated and push to the edges of the sheet pan to make room for the salmon.
+- Place the broccolini on the sheet pan and drizzle with the oil, 1/2 teaspoon salt, and 1/2 teaspoon pepper.
+Toss until well coated, then push to the edges of the sheet pan to make room for the salmon.

-- Spoon 1 tablespoon of the glaze over each of the salmon filets and brush until evenly coating the tops of the salmon filets.
+- Spoon 1 tablespoon of glaze over each salmon filets and brush to evenly coat the tops of the salmon filets.
 Transfer to the oven and bake for 10 minutes.

 Serve: